tanweijie123/tp/docs/UserGuide.md

 You can view the list of all clients in FitEgo.
 The list of clients will be shown at the Client List.

 By default, Client List will display all the clients.
-In case you used [`cfind`](#324-locating-clients-by-name--cfind) or any filter-typed commands, you can use `clist` to view the entire list of clients.
+If you have used [`cfind`](#324-locating-clients-by-name--cfind) or any other commands to filter the Client List, you can use `clist` to view the entire list of clients.

 Format: `clist`